silviaegt/iLCM_notes/README.md

 In this section the user can search the database, get extra information about the search results, annotate text, and in the end create a collection of documents, which serves as the starting point for further analysis.

 ??
 What if one wants to search the whole corpus?
+??
+What if one wants to really "explore" following EDA principles (i.e. get

 ### Search